 The round shape of the eye is maintained by a gel, called the vitreous.
 The vitreous is attached to the back of the eye, the retina, and provides a soft cushion for the retina.

-However, the vitreous gel can sometimes become detached from the retina and pulls away sufficiently to tear off a piece of the retina.
+However, the vitreous gel can sometimes become detached from the retina and this serious retinal disease happens when the vitreous gel pulls away sufficiently to tear off a piece of the retina.
 An influx of fluid through the tear may further lift and detach the retina.

 Signs and symptoms of retinal detachment

 While there is no pain associated with retinal detachment, it’s important to be aware of signs that the retina has become detached.

 - Flashes of light that appear in the side of your vision

 - Suddenly seeing many floaters that look like lines, specks or cobwebs in your field of vision

 - Partial vision loss, such as a shadow in your peripheral vision or a gray curtain covering part of your vision

 If you’ve experienced any of the above symptoms, immediately contact an eye doctor near you.

 - Having a serious eye injury in the past